avigloz/website-markdown/about.md

 ## General introduction
 * * *
 As you may already know, my name is *Avi Glozman*.
-I'm currently a student at Bellevue College in Bellevue, WA as part of the Running Start program.
-In fall 2018, I will join the class of 2022 at the University of Pittsburgh as a CS major.
+I recently graduated high school in June of 2018.
+In fall 2018, I will join the class of 2021 at the University of Pittsburgh as a CS major.
+I participated in the Running Start program during high school, from fall 2016 to spring 2018.

 Since 2012-2013, I've been working on various personal [projects](projects/index.html) and otherwise developing my knowledge of computer science and technologies.
 Currently, I'm working on RESTful APIs using Node.js and Express, Docker, SQL/NoSQL, etc.

+My focus is currently to finish personal projects that I've already started, and to start making APIs that provide real-time data visualization.

 ### Photo

-Here's a [photo](ref-photo.jpg) of me, so you can recognize me if we meet in-person.
+Here's a [photo](static/ref-photo.jpg) of me, so you can recognize me if we meet in-person.

 <a name="contact">